-The transferability of HF as a concept and programme, requires a statement of principles and case studies on the initial implementation of HF.
-We have used qualitative case study methodology to describe and compare HF’s implementation in Hamilton, Auckland, and Wellington.
-The topic is explored from the perspective of service providers implementing HF programmes and key people working in government and community organisations with a role in addressing homelessness.
+The transferability of Housing First as a concept and programme requires a statement of principles and case studies for its initial implementation.
+The team used qualitative case study methodology to describe and compare Housing First’s implementation in Hamilton, Auckland, and Wellington.
+The topic is explored from the perspective of service providers implementing Housing First programmes and key people working in government and community organisations with a role in addressing homelessness.
 Results have been analysed in relation to Te Tiriti o Waitangi, Aotearoa’s macro and meso level, policy and service delivery environment, and progress to address homelessness.
-Study findings are compared with findings HF’s initial implementation internationally.
+Study findings are compared with findings from Housing First implementations internationally.

-To obtain a Masters of Public Health she researched the boarding houses in the Wellington region.
-Anyone can live in a boarding house, can’t they?
+Clare’s Master of Public Health in 2013 studied boarding houses in the Wellington region.
+See: Anyone can live in a boarding house, can’t they?
 The advantages and disadvantages of boarding houses

 - (2019).Unpacking the terminology "unmet complex needs".The PANZ Population Association of New Zealand Conference,20-21 June, 2019.